 Highlight your connection (e.g.,

-for Ethernet or your Wi-Fi name) and press Enter. -
+Wired connection 1for Ethernet or your Wi-Fi name) and press Enter. -

 Configure IPv4 Settings